-Normally, Gliders operate from the grass on the south east side of Runway 32 near the clubhouse trailer, for most takeoffs and landings, up to a 5 Knot tailwind (by agreement with the other users of the Airport).
+Normally, Gliders operate from the grass on the south east side of Runway 32 near the clubhouse trailer, for most takeoffs and landings, up to a 10 Knot tailwind (by agreement with the other users of the Airport).
 This allows for a more efficient operation.
+We may use a higher tailwind for training purposes.
+Use caution for power traffic when doing so.